kliu20/jRAPL/README.md

 Pre-requisites for energy measurement
 --------------------------------------------------------------

 JRAPL only supports Linux system.
-It currently supports energy measurement and hardware counters measurement.
+It currently supports energy measurement and hardware counters measurements.

 1) Energy check library uses the Linux kernel `msr` module.
 To use, type